Finite-Time Analysis of Crises in a Chaotically Forced Ocean Model: Behaviour of the chaotically forced model

 \subsection{Chaotic Saddle Collisions}

 As noted previously, a boundary crisis typically occurs when a chaotic attractor collides with a chaotic saddle.
-In order to illustrate such an event, we examine the evolution of the chaotic attractors and saddle for the system \eqref{eqn:LFSBM}.
-We chose a set of Stommel parameters (albeit nonphysical) which lead to a long chaotic transient after the crisis and so we selected $\xi$ $=$ $0$, $\eta$ $=$ $1$ and $\zeta$ $=$ $-2.1$.
-With these particular parameter values the critical forcing $a_{c}$ $\in$ $(0.0226, 0.0227)$ and we explore the effect of increasing the forcing strength beyond $a_c$.
+In order to illustrate such an event, we examine the evolution of the chaotic attractors and saddle for the system (\ref{eqn:LFSBM}).
+We chose the set of Stommel parameters $\xi$ $=$ $1$, $\eta$ $=$ $-1$ and $\zeta$ $=$ $-2$ which led to a chaotic transient for strong forcing.
+With these particular parameter values the critical forcing lies somewhere in the interval $a_{c}$ $\in$ $(0.0541, 0.0542)$.
+We explore the effect of increasing the forcing strength beyond $a_c$ and do so by computing basins of attraction for the chaotic attractors using the method outlined in \ref{app:BoA}.

-In order to visualise the saddle, we adopt the so-called \textit{Saddle-Straddle Algorithm} \cite{battelino1988multiple,nusse2012dynamics,wagemakers2020saddle}.
+In order to visualize the saddle, we adopted the so-called \textit{Saddle-Straddle Algorithm} \cite{battelino1988multiple,nusse2012dynamics,wagemakers2020saddle}.
 The algorithm was originally developed in \cite{battelino1988multiple} as a way to detect segments which belong to the saddle.
 We implemented the algorithm in the manner described in \cite{wagemakers2020saddle}.
 In brief, the algorithm works by first selecting pairs of points which straddle the basin boundary by a predetermined length $\delta$ (we used $\delta=10^{-5}$).
 The points are then iterated forward under the dynamics for some chosen window and refined again to ensure that they again straddle a small segment.
 We then assume the midpoint of the resulting segment to be part of the chaotic saddle.

-Figure \ref{fig:chaotic_saddle} shows the results arising from this algorithm at increasing forcing strengths.
-We see that as $a$ grows, so the saddle seems to expand in width (particularly in the more central region of its ``T"-shape).
-Additionally, the TH (thermally-driven) attractor grows in phase space and begins to approach the saddle from below.
-Right before the crisis ($a=0.0226$) we see the TH attractor nearly collide with the saddle.
-Just after the crisis ($a=0.0227$) the trajectory which shadows the previous TH attractor diverges from that attractor nearby to the apparent collision point.
-This creates a long chaotic transient which is not part of the surviving SA (saline-driven) attractor.
+Figure \ref{fig:BoundCrisis} shows the results predicted by this algorithm at a series of increasing forcing strengths.
+We see that as $a$ grows, so the saddle seems to expand in width (particularly in the more central portion of its `T'-shape).
+Simultaneously, the SA (saline-driven) attractor grows in phase space along the unstable manifold and approaches the stable manifold from above.
+Immediately prior to the crisis ($a=0.0541$) we see that a part of the SA attractor almost touches the chaotic saddle manifold.
+Just after the crisis ($a=0.0542$) the trajectory which shadows the previous SA attractor diverges from that attractor near the apparent collision point.
+This creates a chaotic transient which is not part of the surviving TH (thermal-driven) attractor.